-16 most important social media metrics to track in 2022
+Keep reading for a complete list of social media metrics to track in 2023.

 How you define “audience” may vary.
 You might want to calculate engagement relative to your number of followers.
 But remember that not all your followers will see each post.
 Plus, you might get engagement from people who don’t (yet) follow you.